nekoaimo/neko-ohif-xnat/README.md

 ### Annotation Tools

+If a scan contains segments or ROIContours, appropriate icons will be displayed under the thumbnail in the scan list.

 #### ROI Contour Tools

 The ROI Contour tools can be used to create and modify contour-based regions of interest.
 Sets of 2D contours make up named 3D contours which specify a region.
 One of more 3D contours make up an `ROICollection` which can be imported/exported from/to XNAT.